kgasienica/nice-to-read/README.md

 # Nice-to-read
-It's just a place, where you can find more interesting content!
+It's just a place, where you can find some interesting content.
 Feel free to create pull request for links you think are interesting.

 **Table of Contents**